caraortizmah/BindingInteraction/README.md

 ### Installation

 The `MHCBI` pipeline is mostly written in Shell script and includes Python and Tcl languages for managing programme operations in graphical interface software, such as Dowser in VMD and Dunbrack’s library in Chimera.
-For installing the `MHCBI` pipeline, follow the next steps:
+For installing and run the `MHCBI` pipeline, follow the steps below:

+Follow the appearing instructions while executing every step:

 [comment]: <> (Option 1:)